György Klapka: Early life

 No sooner had I put on the uniform than the oath I was to take was read out in front of me.
 As soon as I said the words, my bosom tightened, for I felt that from now on I was no longer a free man, but a slave: that I was no longer ruled by my own will, but by the will of others.
 But these shackles were of my free will, and such shackles must be worn, and so I endured them with patience.
 Very soon I got used to the strict iron discipline of my position, saw the necessity of it, and adapted to it he wrote in his memoirs about the beginning of his military career.
 He served as a cadet in the 2nd Artillery Regiment in Vienna, then in the Bombardier Corps.

-In the spring of 1842, after his family's Hungarian nobility had been confirmed, he was commissioned, at the proposal of Sebő Vukovics, to the Hungarian Nobiliary Royal Bodyguards (Magyar királyi nemesi testőrség), as a delegate of the Temes County, continuing his career in the Guards of Vienna, where he became friend with Artúr Görgei.
-He was transferred from Vienna to Pancsova, to the 12th Border Guard Infantry Regiment of the German-Banat border guards.
-He was here when he retired from the army in 1847 with the rank of artillery Lieutenant.
+In the spring of 1842, after the confirmation of his family's nobility, he was commissioned, at the proposal of Sebő Vukovics, to the Hungarian Nobiliary Royal Bodyguards (Magyar királyi nemesi testőrség), as a delegate of the Temes County, continuing his career in the Guards of Vienna, where he became friends with Artúr Görgei.
+He was transferred from Vienna to Pancsova, to the 12th Border Guard Infantry Regiment of the German-Banat border guards, until his retirement from the army in 1847 with the rank of artillery Lieutenant.
 Here he was sent as lieutenant to the Border Region Division, but soon he disarmed.
-In 1847 he thought to go to north India, in Lahore and to become an officer in the army of one of the Indian princes, but hearing the news about the revolution from Paris from February 1848 he decided to remain in Hungary.
+In 1847 he thought of travelling to Lahore in northern India (now Pakistan), to join the army of one of the Indian princes, but on hearing the news of the revolution from Paris from February 1848 he decided to remain in Hungary.